Halimah Yacob became Singapore’s eighth, and first female, President in September 2017 when she was elected unopposed.

 Status: Featured in current year

 Election: A former speaker of Parliament she gave up her parliamentary seat and position with the ruling People’s Action Party to run for President.
 The government’s criteria for the current President, including that the President must be an ethnic Malay, meant that Yacob was unopposed and became President unelected, a process which has drawn some criticism.
-She is the first ethnic Malay President for 47 years.
+She is the first ethnic Malay President.